Jamie R. Page

 Hays County is located in south central Texas and is one of the fasting growing counties in the United States.
 Hays County is almost equal distance between the cities of San Antonio and Austin; the seventh and eleventh largest cities in the United States respectively.

-With rapid growth and a culturally diverse community the delivery of enforcement, jail detention services, employee recruitment, basic and advanced training needs demands diverse executive leadership and management skills from the Chief Deputy.
-The Chief has to be fiscally conservative without stifling the agency, innovative and fluid in maximizing the effective delivery of the aforementioned services, especially during our prolonged recession.
+With rapid growth and a culturally diverse community the delivery of enforcement, pretrial detention services, employee recruitment, basic and advanced training needs demands diverse executive leadership and management skills from the Chief Deputy.
+The Chief has to be fiscally conservative without stifling the agency, innovative and fluid in maximizing the effective and efficient delivery of the aforementioned services, especially during our prolonged recession and rapid population growth.

 I possess a myriad of investigative skills and experience in criminal case investigation, preparation, supervision, management, project management and problem solving.
 My investigative experiences are comprehensive and range from petty larceny to Capital Murder investigations.
 These include Texas Peace Officers wounded and or killed in the line of duty.